 But I allow myself to think aloud, and these thoughts bring me to the conviction that the only effective method for an occupied people is civil disobedience – total non-violent popular opposition to the occupation, total disobedience to the foreign conqueror.

 This method was refined by the Indian opposition to the British occupation.
 Its leader, Mahatma Gandhi, was an unusual personality, a moral person with a lot of practical political acumen.
-In India, some tens of thousands of military and civilian British personnel faced more than a million Indians.
+In India, tens of thousands of military and civilian British personnel faced more than a million Indians.
 Civil disobedience put an end to the occupation.

 In our country, the balance of power is extremely different.
-But the principle is the same: no government can function for long when faced by a population that refuses to cooperate with it in any way.
+But the principle is the same: no government can function for long when faced with a population that refuses to cooperate with it in any way.

 In such a struggle, violence is always implemented by the occupation.
 The occupation is always violent.
 Therefore, in a non-violent struggle of civil disobedience, many Palestinians will get killed, the general suffering will increase a lot.
 But such a struggle will win.
 It always did when applied anywhere.